Floorp-Projects/Floorp/mobile/android/android-components/docs/api/mozilla.components.support.migration/-fennec-migrator-exception/-migrate-settings-exception/-init-.md

 ### Parameters

-`cause` - Original exception which caused the problem
+`cause` - Original exception which caused the problem.